bioXgeo/geodiv/README.md

 *geodiv* is featured in the following publications:

 Smith, AC, Dahlin KM, Record S, Costanza JK, Wilson AM, Zarnetske PL.
 2021.
 The geodiv R package: tools for creating gradient surface metrics.
-Accepted in Methods in Ecology and Evolution.
+Accepted in *Methods in Ecology and Evolution*.

 Installation
 ------------